springer-math/Mathematics-of-Epidemics-on-Networks/docs/Examples.rst

 things.
 If you are willing to assume that events all happen as Poisson processes (that is, an event happens at a rate), then it's possible to do this with a Gillespie approach.

+Note that right now if a node has an edge to itself, this can cause the code to crash.
+I will try to fix this soon.

 .. toctree::
    :maxdepth: 1